 In other words, you expect the stock to increase in price, so you buy rather than short the stock.

 In a long squeeze, investors suddenly feel compelled to sell their stocks because of an event or other catalyst.
 This creates even more decline in the stock’s price, which gives the advantage to those who shorted the stock.

 Remember supply and demand?
 It’s one of the most important factors contributing to any squeeze.

-For example: Let’s say that you have a store that sells smartphones.
+Let’s say that you have a store that sells smartphones.
 A new phone comes out and everyone wants it.
 Your sales go through the roof.
 Two weeks later, another new phone comes out, and it’s even better than the other one.
 Suddenly, everyone who bought the first phone wants to sell it back at a loss to get the better phone.

 Foreseeing this, the second phone’s manufacturer increased the price to benefit from what they forecasted as a major buying frenzy.
 Everyone who’s involved in the supply chain makes more money because demand increases.